Aslen420/ASL/README.md

 2. Temperature Converter
 3. Terminal Editor
 4. BMI Calculator
-5. Timer Function //Only available on Linux currently
+5. Timer Function // only available on Linux currently
 # REQUIREMENTS !IMPORTANT
 You need to have a C++ compiler installed to use this.
 # W-I-P Features